PitchapaSaelim/Have-A-Night-Day/INSTALL.md

             ```
 * *See more details about [Running Python Apps in a Virtual Environment](https://cpske.github.io/ISP/django/virtualenv).*
 ## Steps needed to configure the application for running
+* Access to a command-line/terminal window.
 * Change directory to the directory that contain `Have-A-Night-Day` folder.
     ```
     cmd> cd Have-A-Night-Day
     ```
 * Install the require packages for this project.
-    * Access to a command-line/terminal window.
     ```
     cmd> pip install -r requirements.txt
     ```
     > Description of the require packages
     * **coverage** is a measure used to describe the degree to which the source code of a program is executed when a particular test suite runs.
     * **django-environ** allows you to use Twelve-factor methodology to configure your Django application with environment variables.
     * **django-crispy-forms** is an application that helps to manage Django forms.
 It allows adjusting forms’ properties (such as method, send button or CSS classes) on the backend without having to re-write them in the template.
     * **django-extensions** is a collection of custom extensions for the Django Framework.
 * Running migrations
-    * Access to a command-line/terminal window.
-    * Change directory to the directory that contain `Have-A-Night-Day` folder.
-        ```
-        cmd> cd Have-A-Night-Day
-        ```
     * Linux/MacOS:
         ```
         $ python3 manage.py migrate
         ```
     * Windows:
         ```
         ...\> py manage.py migrate
         ```
 * Adding initial data to the database.
     * Linux/MacOS:
         ```